 Created with partners including the World Health Organization, Tropical Data is a mobile-based data-collection initiative that uses the same approach and technology as the Global Trachoma Mapping Project.
 Tropical Data helps countries carry out surveys as they work towards eliminating trachoma.
 In total, 300 surveys in 23 countries have already taken place, and soon the platform will be set up for other neglected tropical diseases.

-In Zambia Sightsavers is working with Akros, an organisation that already uses mobile phones to collect data about water and sanitation.
-We are now gathering data linked to trachoma elimination, and Akros is feeding information back to the communities: chiefs have tablets showing their area’s water cleanliness, and community volunteers are sent SMS updates about MDAs and other activities.
+In Zambia, Sightsavers is working with Akros, which already uses mobile phones to collect data about water and sanitation.
+We are now gathering data linked to trachoma elimination, and Akros is feeding information back to the communities: chiefs have tablets showing their area’s water cleanliness, and community volunteers are sent SMS updates about medication distribution and other activities.

 Sightsavers’ mobile surgeon Boubacar Fomba travels by motorbike to the most remote regions in Mali to perform trichiasis surgery in the field and collect data about trachoma via mobile phone.Read his story